 Risk Factors For Stroke

-These are things that can increase your chances of developing stroke.
+These are things that can increase your chances of developing a stroke.
 The main risk factor for stroke is high blood pressure or hypertension.
 It is responsible for the majority of cases of stroke.
 Almost 90% of individuals that have a stroke in our environment have been having high blood pressure which they may or may not know.

 Other risk factors include;